Coronavirus - 2019; Coronavirus - novel 2019; 2019 Novel coronavirus; SARS-CoV-2

 If you are recovering at home, supportive care is given to help relieve symptoms.
 People with severe illness will be treated in the hospital.
 Some people are being given experimental medicines.

-If given soon after you become infected, these medicines may help your immune system fight off the virus.
-They may be given to people with mild to moderate illness who are not hospitalized.
+If given soon after you become infected (5 to 7 days, depending on the drug), these medicines help your immune system fight off the virus.
+They may be given to adults and children with mild to moderate illness who are not hospitalized.
+These medicines include:

 If you are being cared for in the hospital and are receiving oxygen therapy, treatment for COVID-19 may include the following medicines:

-Other possible treatments are being studied, such as plasma from people who had COVID-19 and have recovered, but there is not enough evidence to recommend them at this time.
+Other possible treatments are being studied, such as newer drugs and plasma from people who had COVID-19 and have recovered, but there is not enough evidence to recommend them at this time.